 Overview of South Dakota Taxes

-Across South Dakota, the average effective property tax rate is 1.08%.
-This surpasses both the national average of 0.99% and the average in North Dakota, which is 0.94%.
+Across South Dakota, the effective property tax rate is 1.02%.
+The means the typical homeowner in South Dakota pays 1.02% of their home value in property taxes each year.
+This surpasses both the national average of 0.89% and the effective rate of North Dakota, which is 0.96%.

 - About This Answer